senko/dj-skeletor/README.md

 `nosetests.xml` file in the standard JUnit format, also useful for integration with Jenkins or other CI systems.

+### Makefile

+A Makefile is provided with common tasks for updating requirements, running tests or updating the deployment.

+The available Makefile targets are:

+  * make test - run tests
+  * make coverage - run tests with coverage reports
+  * make clean - remove *.pyc files and test coverage artifacts
+  * make requirements - install/update requirements via pip
+  * make update - update requirements, clean files, run any migrations needed, collect static files, and optionally compress static files

+#### Deployments via git

+If deployments are done via git (and not fabric, see below), it's recommended to create another Makefile target that will do the deploy, for
+example:

+    deploy:
+      git pull
+      $(MAKE) update
+      # command to restart the service(s) as neccessary

 ### Fabric

 A fabfile is provided with common tasks for rsyncing local directory to